jonstones/sethc23.github.io/_drafts/2015-09-22-z_string_matching-params.markdown

 [^1]: This description relating to `qry_a` applies similarly to `qry_b`.

-[^2]: Lua regular expression [patterns](http://www.lua.org/manual/5.1/manual.html#5.4.1) are somewhat uncommon, and therefore, was not natively integrated.
-For instance, (1) "or" logic does not exist (or did not exist when developing), (2) matching patterns cannot be quantified (e.g., "{n,}"), and (3) there is no mechanism to capture the n-th string match where n>9.
+[^2]: Lua regular expression [patterns](http://www.lua.org/manual/5.1/manual.html#5.4.1) are somewhat uncommon, and therefore, were not natively integrated.
+For example, (1) "or" logic does not exist (or did not exist when developing), (2) matching patterns cannot be quantified (e.g., "{n,}"), and (3) there is no mechanism to capture the n-th string match where n>9.

 - - -